How to Find the Best Multivitamin: 5 Facts Every Educated Consumer Needs to Know

 Similarly, the real food forms of vitamin C include two variants of ascorbic acid, as well as their salts and other derivatives.
 However, synthetic vitamin C is made up only of isolated, crystalline ascorbic acid.

-In other words, most commercial non-food vitamins are artificially prepared chemicals made from non-organic sources – and they are chemically and structurally different from the healthful vitamins present naturally in foods.
+In other words, most commercial (non-food based) vitamins are artificially prepared chemicals made from non-organic sources – and they are chemically and structurally different from the healthful vitamins present naturally in foods.

 Food-sourced vitamins are biological complexes containing multiple components.
 Functional vitamin absorption and activity can only happen when all the co-factors and components of the vitamin complex are present and working together synergistically in our bodies.
 Indeed, studies have confirmed that real food-derived vitamins are nutritionally superior.